April 4, 2013

 In principle, the purchasing price for each ETF or J-REIT shall be the volume-weighted average price at a financial instruments exchange or the price at which the trustee transacts at a financial instruments exchange by targeting the volume-weighted average price.

-- (2) The maximum amount of each J-REIT to be purchased shall not exceed 10 percent of the total amount of that J-REIT issued, and shall, pursuant to the relevant rules of the Bank, be set so that the Bank's purchase would roughly be proportionate to the total market value of that J-REIT issued.
+- (2) The maximum amount of each J-REIT to be purchased shall not exceed 10 percent of the total amount of that J-REIT issued, and shall, pursuant to the relevant rules of the Bank, be set so that the Bank's purchase would roughly be proportionate to the amount outstanding in circulation of that J-REIT issued.

 7. Exercise of J-REIT Voting Rights